 Before acceptance, the Director of the program will conduct an interview with the candidate.
 This can take place at NCECA or online.

 The Master of Fine Arts in Ceramic Arts requires candidates to complete a studio emphasis in ceramic arts with a GPA of 3.0 or higher.

 17 credits of required research

 15 credits of general electives

-9 credits of art history, aesthetics and criticsm
+9 credits of art history, aesthetics and criticism

 Students studying full time will normally spend three years earning the degree.
-Successful completion of ARTS 570 and a 3.0 grade point average will serve as an interim evaluation for continuing studies.
-Strong candidate for the M.F.A. will have earned a grade of A- (3.67) or higher in ARTS 570.
-Students may transfer 9 credits earned from an accredited program to their course requirements for the M.F.A.
+Successful completion of ARTS 570 and a 3.0 GPA will serve as an interim evaluation for continuing studies.
+Strong candidate for the MFA will have earned a grade of A- (3.67) or higher in ARTS 570.
+Students may transfer up to 9 credits earned from an accredited program to their course requirements for the MFA.

 Core Courses - 19 Credits Required